peyz21/proxyserver/README.md

 This project involves the implementation of a simple web server and a basic web proxy server using Python's socket programming.
 The primary focus is to understand and apply concepts of network communication, server-client architecture, and HTTP protocol handling without the use of high-level HTTP modules.

 ### Features
-- **Web Server**: Handles basic HTTP requests and returns appropriate responses including status codes like 200 OK, 404 Not Found, etc.
+- **Web Server**: Handles basic HTTP requests and returns appropriate responses including status codes like:
+     - 200 OK
+     - 304 Not Modified
+     - 400 Bad Request
+     - 403 Forbidden
+     - 404 Not Found
+     - 411 Length Required

 - **Web Proxy Server**: Acts as an intermediary for requests from clients seeking resources from other servers.

 ## Installation